Trump campaign has to work overtime to counter the President's message on mail-in voting - Local News 8

 At one recent Trump Victory training in Doylestown, Pennsylvania, volunteers were taught how to use a door-knocking mobile app to send critical voter information back to the RNC’s database.
 In Pennsylvania, that information includes whether a voter intends or has interest in using a mail-in ballot.
 Since the state passed a law in 2019, registered voters can request a mail-in ballot.

 Under Covid-19, Pennsylvania voters have taken advantage of the process.
-More than 1.2 million mail-in ballots and 1.3 million absentee ballots were cast in Pennsylvania’s June primary elections.
-That’s more than 30 times the number of absentee ballots cast in the state’s 2016 primary elections.
+More than 1.2 million mail-in ballots and 230,000 absentee ballots were cast in Pennsylvania’s June primary elections.
+That’s more than 17 times the number of absentee ballots cast in the state’s 2016 primary elections.

 Brittney Robinson, the state director for Trump Victory in Pennsylvania, told CNN that informing voters about this option is a key part of their get-out-the-vote effort.

-Note: CORRECTION: This story has been updated to correct the number of absentee ballots cast in Pennsylvania’s June primary.
-The relative increase from the number cast in the state’s 2016 primary has also been corrected.